vjunet/MarriageLab/README.md

-# MATLAB Fall 2014 – Research Plan (Template)
+﻿# MATLAB Fall 2014 – Research Plan (Template)
 (text between brackets to be removed)

 > * Group Name: (be creative!)
-> * Group participants names: (alphabetically sorted by last name)
+> * Group participants names: Samuel Imfeld, Valentin Junet
-> * Project Title: (can be changed later)
+> * Project Title: Stable Marriage Problem

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+The stability problem is an interesting mathematical problem and we’re inclined in analysing it a bit further.
+This algorithm can be used in the college admission and, obviously, to match people according to their preferences.
+This problem was studied by Gale and Shapley in 1962 in an economical context about stability.
+They developed an algorithm which always finds the best possible stability state.

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+We want to reproduce the algorithm about the stability problem with some modifications.
+These would be: the people wouldn’t have complete information about the other, meaning they don’t necessarily know each other; they can also change their preferences (mind) during the process.
+This model is more likely to be observed in everyday life.

 ## Fundamental Questions